raimohanska/harmaja/README.md

 The only case where you need to be more careful is when your subscribing from a component directly to an external/global source, as this is not something that Harmaja can magically manage.
 When doing this you can use either the `unmountEvent()` eventstream or the `onUnmount` callback to make sure your subscriptions don't exceed component lifetime.

+## Promises and async requests

+I don't think a state management solution is complete until it has a strategy for dealing with asynchronous requests, typically with Promises.
+Common scenarios include

+- Fetching extra data from server when mounting a component.
+Gets more complicated if you need to re-fetch in case some componnent prop changes
+- Storing changed data to server.
+Complexity arises from the need to disable UI controls while saving, handling errors gracefully etc. Bonus points for considering whether this is a local or a global activity - and where should the transient state be stored.

+TODO: example case

 ## Cool FRP things